Run federated queries on Snowflake

 Note

-Only Snowflake's native OAuth integration is supported.
+Only Snowflake's built-in OAuth integration is supported.
 External OAuth integrations like Okta or Microsoft Entra ID are not supported.

 In the Snowflake console, run CREATE SECURITY INTEGRATION